Slide built into a hill at Big Rock Park. Photo credit: Kate Missine

-Crawling through a hill, jumping into a human-sized nest or building a log cabin are just some of the whimsical, imaginative adventures awaiting kids (and adults!) at Sammamish’s charming, newly upgraded Big Rock Park.
+Crawling through a hill, jumping into a human-sized nest or building a log cabin are just some of the whimsical, imaginative adventures awaiting kids (and adults!) at Sammamish’s charming, recently upgraded Big Rock Park.

 Tucked away off S.E.
 8th Street in central Sammamish, Big Rock Park has been in development since 2011.
-With the first of the three phases now completed and open to the public, the highlight of the 51-acre park is the brand-new natural playscape, the first of its kind on the Eastside.
+With the first of the three phases now completed and open to the public, the highlight of the 51-acre park is the new natural playscape, the first of its kind on the Eastside.

 Swapping colorful plastic equipment for organic materials such as logs, stones and branches, the redesigned park encourages creative, open-ended play where children can engage with the environment in a safe, fun-filled setting.
 From the entrance, the play area blends into the rolling meadows, and the open landscape is easily overseen from the seating area above — handy for keeping an eye on roaming tots!